ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

 First of all, a test script has to interact with the SUT and its subsystems and it does that by sending Tango commands on devices.
-Even if apparently having a class just to send a command may seem an overkill, in reality there are a lot of complexities that justifies the existence of actions:
+Even if apparently having a class just to send a command may seem like overkill, in reality there are a lot of complexities that justifies the existence of actions:

 - the commands have to be called in on the right device;